Normalising eME spelling

 turning to OE

-OE also provides the following spellings which present no potential confusion (backed by either Orm or AW):
+OE provides the following spellings which present no potential confusion. eME sources with similar spellings are indicated:

 Orm steps in